iworks/og/readme.txt

 = 2.5.2 (2018-05-08) =

 * Added filter `og_description_words` to allow change `og:description` length.
-* Fixed a problem with wtriping last word.
+* Fixed a problem with striping last word.
 Props for [intrex](https://wordpress.org/support/users/intrex/)
 * We are back to trim `og:description` to 55 words (it is default for `wp_trim_words()` function).

 = 2.5.1 (2018-04-16) =